-Kasandy is a fair trade store, founded by Jackee Kasandy, where customers can buy handmade products made by artisans in Kenya and East Africa.
+We are a fair trade store, where customers can buy handmade products made by artisans in Kenya, East Africa as well as local artisans and other groups from around the world.

 I miss the food and laughter, and i'm passionate about the creativity and artisanry found in Africa and in my city of Vancouver.